2. Vision

 7.1.3.2 Japanese painting: Hakuin Ekaku, Miyamoto Musashi, Kano Naonobu, Soga Shohaku.

-7.1.4.1 Fashion designers: Ann Demeulemeester, Ria Dunn (Lost&Found), Damir Doma, Hedi Slimane, Dries van Noten, Yohji Yamamoto, Maurizio Altieri (Carpe Diem), Nutsa Modebadze, Kazuyuki Kumagai (Attachment), Takahiro Miyashita (The Soloist, Number (N)ine), Nobuhiko Satoh (If Six Was Nine, Le Grande Bleu), Rei Kawakubo (Comme des Garçons), Tomoaki Okaniwa (The Viridi-anne), Jun Takahashi (Undercover), Mihara Yasuhiro, Mikhail Panteleev (Volga Volga), Maison Martin Margiela, Carol Christian Poell, Raf Simons, Syngman Cucala, Demna Gvasalia, Nicolo Ceski Bellini (Poeme Bohemien), Daisuke Nishida (Devoa), Angelo Iannello (Masnada).
+7.1.4.1 Fashion designers: Ann Demeulemeester, Ria Dunn (Lost&Found), Damir Doma, Hedi Slimane, Dries van Noten, Yohji Yamamoto, Maurizio Altieri (Carpe Diem), Nutsa Modebadze, Kazuyuki Kumagai (Attachment), Takahiro Miyashita (The Soloist, Number (N)ine), Nobuhiko Satoh (If Six Was Nine, Le Grande Bleu), Rei Kawakubo (Comme des Garçons), Tomoaki Okaniwa (The Viridi-anne), Jun Takahashi (Undercover), Mihara Yasuhiro, Mikhail Panteleev (Volga Volga), Maison Martin Margiela, Carol Christian Poell, Raf Simons, Individual Sentiments, Syngman Cucala, Demna Gvasalia, Nicolo Ceski Bellini (Poeme Bohemien), Daisuke Nishida (Devoa), Angelo Iannello (Masnada).

 7.1.5.1 John Cage.